 The Wan 2.2 model family supports five distinct video generation workflows:

-Each workflow has two model variants optimized for different use cases:
+WAN workflows have two model variants optimized for different use cases:

 Example model IDs: